ecies/py/README.md

 You may want to ask, what if no hash?
 Briefly, hash can:

-1. Make the shared key's length fixed
+1. Make the shared key's length fixed;
 2. Make it safer since hash functions can remove "weak bits" in the original computed key.
 Check the introduction section of this [paper](http://cacr.uwaterloo.ca/techreports/1998/corr98-05.pdf) to know more.

 ### AES